python35/Terminal-craft-todo-list/README.md

 ## 🎮 Usage Instructions

 1.  **Start the application:**
-    Make sure you are in the project directory (`terminal-craft-todo-cli`) and your virtual environment is activated.
+    Make sure you are in the project directory (`Terminal-craft-todo-list`) and your virtual environment is activated.
     ```bash
     python app.py
     ```